DHT and Hair Loss in Indian Men: The Science Behind Why You’re Losing Hair (And What Actually Stops It)

 NeoGraft’s NeoDHT FUE: Surgical-Level DHT Management

-NeoDHT FUE is NeoGraft’s proprietary technique — the only DHT-integrated hair transplant protocol in India.
-Before any procedure, every patient undergoes a DHT sensitivity assessment: trichoscopy mapping of miniaturisation, receptor sensitivity markers, and family history projection.
 The surgery itself uses a 25g nanomotor and sapphire blades for 99% graft survival.
-Every NeoDHT patient receives a structured, monitored DHT management programme following their procedure — protecting native hair around transplanted grafts long-term.
+After the procedure, every NeoDHT patient receives a structured, monitored DHT management programme.
+This protects native hair around transplanted grafts long-term.
 For advanced cases, we offer NeoPlatinum FUE, which adds PRP integration and premium graft handling.
-Every procedure is personally performed by Dr. Nav Vikram.
+Dr. Nav Vikram personally performs every procedure.

 Frequently Asked Questions

 How much does NeoDHT FUE cost in Chandigarh?
 Most patients fall in the ₹40,000–₹1,50,000 range depending on graft count.
-Free consultations available at myneograftindia.com.
+Free consultations are available at myneograftindia.com.

 Book Your Free Consultation